Ask a doctor about a prescription for EURADAL 5 mg FILM-COATED TABLETS

 Use in athletes

-It is reported to athletes that this medicine contains a component that may result in a positive analytical result for doping control.
+Athletes are informed that this medication contains a component that may result in a positive doping test.

 Pregnancy, breastfeeding, and fertility

-If you are pregnant, think you may be pregnant, or intend to become pregnant, consult your doctor or pharmacist before using this medicine.
+If you are pregnant, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-Driving and operating machinery
+Driving and using machines

-For both indications, the recommended normal dose is 1 Euradal 5 mg tablet or half a Euradal 10 mg tablet (equivalent to 5 mg of bisoprolol) once a day.
+For both indications, the recommended dose is 1 Euradal 5 mg tablet or half a Euradal 10 mg tablet (equivalent to 5 mg of bisoprolol) once a day.

 If necessary, the dose can be increased to 1 Euradal 10 mg tablet or 2 Euradal 5 mg tablets (equivalent to 10 mg of bisoprolol) once a day.